nashville-software-school/aws-deployment-instructions/README.md

 8. Create two [CloudWatch](https://aws.amazon.com/cloudwatch/) alarms to support auto scaling.
 9. Create an [application load balancer and load balancer listener](https://aws.amazon.com/elasticloadbalancing/).
 10. Deploy your application to your EC2 instance.
-11. Print the [DNS canonical name](https://en.wikipedia.org/wiki/CNAME_record) of your Elastic Beanstalk environment, which will follow the pattern <DNS_CNAME_prefix>.us-east-1.elasticbeanstalk.com.
+11. Print the DNS CNAME of your Elastic Beanstalk environment, which will follow the pattern <DNS_CNAME_prefix>.us-east-1.elasticbeanstalk.com.

 ### Update Your Application Code